 When a motorcycle enters this territory it could cause a fight-or-flight response as well as territorial aggression because the motorcyclist may feel like they are dominating the environment that your dog has chosen as its own.

 The vibrations from the motorcycle engine can unsettle nearby dogs.
 This is another big reason why dogs hate motorcycles because they feel like their balance is being disrupted by a large machine.
 This isn’t just motorcycles but heavy machinery, in general, that affects their balance.

 Some dogs just have a need to control everything in their environment and when a motorcycle invades this space it makes them feel threatened.
 They then use loud barking and chasing to convey that feeling of threatening dominance over this space.

-7. Some dogs may be afraid of being left behind by their owners while riding on the back of a motorcycle
+7. Some dogs are afraid of being left behind

 This one happens a lot!
 Dogs are left behind and they freak out.
 They start barking loudly, get scared, and try to chase after the motorcycle so that they can keep up with their owner.
 If the dog gets out, the result is them running off into traffic or getting hit by a car when distracted by chasing after the motorcycle.

 8. Some dogs may be afraid of the “helmet head” that their owner is wearing or associate it with something else they’re scared of

 This one is far more antidotal than fact but stick with me.
 Dogs are used to registering our emotions, facial expressions, etc. When we wear a helmet we are hiding this from them and this might be scary to them.
 Because they have trouble reading our facial expressions with this on, it makes them think we are angry or upset.